Skip to main content

 Image Source: BookMyShow

-Some movies entertain you, some move you, and then there are films like Ponman, a perfect mix of laugh-out-loud comedy, heartfelt emotions, and compelling storytelling.
-When I set out to watch this film after its trailer release, I did not expect it to be this entertaining.
-After his recent release Pravinkoodu Shappu, he is back with another family drama with a pinch of suspense in it.
-Adapted from GR Indugopan's novel Nalanchu Cheruppakar this film brilliantly captures how far the dowry system still affects the lives of people.
-So, now allow me to share my views on why this movie is a must-watch for everyone who is a fan of thriller movies.
+Some movies entertain you, some move you, and then there are films like Ponman, a perfect mix of comedy, heartfelt emotions, and compelling storytelling.
+After watching the trailer and hearing the buzz, I didn’t expect it to be this entertaining.
+Following his recent hit Pravinkoodu Shappu, the director is back with another family drama spiced with suspense.
+Adapted from GR Indugopan's novel Nalanchu Cheruppakar, Ponman brilliantly highlights how the dowry system still affects the lives of people in modern Kerala.
+Let me share why this movie is a must-watch for fans of thriller movies.

 A Story That Keeps You Hooked

-The story is set in Kollam where you get introduced to Bruno (Anand Manmadhan) and his family including his widowed mother and sister Steffi Graf (Lijomol Jose).
-Bruno is a member of the Leftist party of Kerala who wastes his time doing no chores which leads his mother to continuously worry about him.
-In desperation to marry her daughter, she finally finds a groom Mariyano (Sajin Gopu).
-But there is a demand for 25 sovereigns of gold as dowry for the marriage to happen.
-While arranging the money Bruno gets into a fight with the clergyman leading him to be suspended from the party.
+Set in Kollam, the story introduces Bruno (Anand Manmadhan) and his family, including his widowed mother and sister Steffi Graf (Lijomol Jose).
+Bruno, a member of the Leftist party of Kerala, wastes his time on trivial pursuits, which leads his mother to worry about his future.
+In desperation to marry her daughter, she finally finds a groom, Mariyano (Sajin Gopu).
+However, there’s a demand for 25 sovereigns of gold as dowry for the marriage to happen.
+While arranging the money, Bruno gets into a fight with the clergyman, leading to his suspension from the party.

 Performances: A Stellar Cast That Elevates the Film